![]() |

-2) In current Iran, even though the significant portion of the Azeri-Turkic population is living in the provinces of Eastern Azerbaijan, Western Azerbaijan, Ardabil and Zanjan; the entire population is by no means limited to these four provinces.
+In present-day Iran, although a significant portion of the Azeri-Turkic population resides in the provinces of Eastern Azerbaijan, Western Azerbaijan, Ardabil, and Zanjan, the entire population is by no means limited to these four provinces.
 These provinces are recent creations based on dubious government measures and questionable administrative purposes.
-While constituting the core of Azerbaijan’s geography, they neither correspond to historical Azeri lands nor do they reflect the Azeri inhabited areas in current Iran.
-In any kind of research on Iran’s Azerbaijani population, it must be borne in mind that the Azeri-Turks reside all over the country, from the current Azerbaijani provinces in the north-west to eastern and central Iran to provinces of Tehran, Khorasan, Markazi, Hamadan, Qazvin, and so forth.
-Paying due attention to this important issue is not only a matter of objectivity in social research; it is also a matter of consideration for morality and ethics, particularly in dealing with marginalized communities.
+While constituting the core of Azerbaijan’s geography, they neither correspond to historical Azeri lands nor reflect the Azeri-inhabited areas in present-day Iran.
+In any kind of research on Iran’s Azerbaijani population, it must be borne in mind that the Azeri-Turks reside all over the country, from the current Azerbaijani provinces in the northwest to eastern and central Iran, including the provinces of Tehran, Khorasan, Markazi, Hamadan, Qazvin, and beyond.
+Paying due attention to this important issue is not only a matter of objectivity in social research but also a matter of moral and ethical consideration, particularly when dealing with marginalized communities.

 Respectfully,